MrPoisen/easy_crypt_documentation/docs/old_chipher.md

 The standard alphabet is:
 `standard_alphabet = string.ascii_lowercase + string.ascii_uppercase + string.punctuation + string.digits + "ÄÖÜäöüßÃŸâ€"`

-The cipher function encyrypts and decrypts.
+The cipher function encrypts and decrypts.
 ``` python
 from easy_cryptography.chipher.old import atbash as a
 encr = a.cipher("Hello") #only needs the text; it can take an alphabet as a argument